At Your Own Risk

 At Your Own Risk is the second studio album by American West Coast hip hop artist King Tee.
-It was released on September 24, 1990 via Capitol Records.
-Production was handled by several record producers, including DJ Pooh, E-Swift, Bilal Bashir, Bronick Wrobleski, J.R.
-Coes, DJ Aladdin, and King T himself.
-It also features guest appearances provided by Ice Cube and Breeze on the album's final track "Played Like a Piano".
+It was released on September 24, 1990, via Capitol Records.
+The album was produced by DJ Pooh, E-Swift, Bilal Bashir, Bronick Wrobleski, J.R.
+Coes, DJ Aladdin, and King T. It features guest appearances from Ice Cube and Breeze on the album's final track, "Played Like a Piano".
 The album spawned four singles: "Ruff Rhyme (Back Again)", "Diss You", "At Your Own Risk" and "Played Like a Piano", which were later included on the rapper's greatest hits album titled Ruff Rhymes: Greatest Hits Collection.

 The album peaked at number 175 on the US Billboard 200 and number 35 on the Top R&B/Hip-Hop Albums.
 Its single "Ruff Rhyme (Back Again)" peaked at number 18 on the Hot Rap Songs.